 Whether you’re just beginning or you’ve exercised regularly for decades, high-intensity interval training (HIIT) is something to consider.
 HIIT doesn’t require special or any equipment.

-During the crisis, more frequent, shorter duration choices are the best exercise for a strong immune system.
-Do high-intensity intervals for 15 minutes in the morning, take a brisk walk with the dog at noon, do a strength training session late afternoon.
+During the crisis, more frequent, shorter duration choices were the best exercise for a strong immune system.
+That logic is still accurate today, even though we’re almost on the other end of the pandemic.
+Do high-intensity intervals for 15 minutes in the morning, take a brisk walk with the dog at noon, or do a strength training session late afternoon.

-On another day strength train in the morning, clean and organize the house in the afternoon, stroll after dinner.
+On another day, strength train in the morning, clean and organize the house in the afternoon, or take a stroll after dinner.

-Concern about the “quarantine 15” is real while we’re at home, stressed, and emotional eating.
-Exercise of the right duration and intensity will not just build a strong immune system, but it will also help stabilize blood sugar levels throughout the day.
+Concern about the “quarantine 15” was real while we were at home, stressed, and emotionally eating, and if it became a reality, it’s time to get back on track.
+Exercise of the right duration and intensity will not just build a strong immune system but will also help stabilize blood sugar levels throughout the day.
 You’ll be in better control of your choices.

-It may be helpful to plan your exercise before meals as research suggests that even a few minutes of exercise before a meal improves healthy choices at each meal.
+It may be helpful to plan your exercise before meals because research suggests that even a few minutes of exercise before a meal improves healthy choices at each meal.

 Most of us will agree that if you’ve done your body good with exercise in the morning, you’re more likely to make more good decisions all day.
 All of them will influence your immune system.

-Among the women in my global community, the common obstacle during COVID19 for all women has been the struggle to find a routine.
+Among the women in my global community, the common obstacle during COVID19 for all women was the struggle to find a routine.
+Now that it’s almost over and we’re heading back to the store, social events, or the office, it’s hard to get back to our normal routine.
 My advice is to create a plan.
-Whether you’re at home alone or surrounded by more family members than you’re used to, things have changed.
 Sit down with the list of what things have to happen in your day along with your exercise and ink yourself in first.
 Exercise breaks can actually serve as an anchor in your day that’s missing right now.

 Exercise is Medicine, so much that the American Medical Association and the American College of Sports Medicine partnered to create that program years ago.
 Here’s why we need to embrace this right now: A single bout of exercise enhances your antibacterial and antiviral immunity.

-If you’re wiping down shopping carts, wearing a mask and gloves, sheltering at home and not exercising optimally?
-You are missing one of the most proactive ways to take charge of your health.
-Here’s to a healthier you during and after COVID19.
+Even if you’re still wiping down shopping carts, wearing a mask, or sanitizing every surface, if you’re not exercising optimally, then you are missing one of the most proactive ways to take charge of your health.
+Here’s to a healthier you after COVID19.